-Press the Clear key and type CEMT INQUIRE DUMPDS (the minimum abbreviation is CEMT I DU).
+Press the Clear key and type CEMT INQUIRE DUMPDS (or suitable abbreviations for the keywords).

-You will get a display screen, a sample of which is shown below.
-If you want to change any of the values shown, you can then tab to the highlighted or blank fields and overtype them as required.
+The resulting display is similar to the following example.
+To change any of the values shown, tab to the highlighted or blank fields and overtype them as required.

-'''

 IN DUMPDS

 STATUS: RESULTS - OVERTYPE TO MODIFY

 Dum Cur(A) Ope

-'''

-Figure 90.
+Figure 59.
 CEMT INQUIRE DUMPDS screen

-Note: There are blank fields on the screen where a value does not apply or is 'negative'; that is, the value begins with 'No'.
+Note: When a value does not apply, or is negative (the value begins with No), the fields on the screen are blank.
 To modify these fields, locate them by tabbing (they appear in the same sequence as in the expanded format), and overtype with input valid for that field.
-You may find it more convenient to use the expanded format when setting one of these values, (negating is easier because you are overtyping a displayed field with its negative causing the result to become non-displayed).
+You might find it more convenient to use the expanded format when setting one of these values.

-If you place the cursor against the result and press ENTER, CICS displays an expanded format as shown in Figure 91.
+If you place the cursor against the result and press ENTER, CICS displays an expanded format as shown in Figure 60 on page 204.

 '''

 IN DUMPD

 RESULT - OVERTYPE TO MODIFY

 Dumpds

-Currentdds(A)
+Currentdds (A)

-Openstatus( Open )
+Openstatus (Open )

-Switchstatus( Noautoswitch )
+Switchstatus ( Noautoswitch )

 '''